Eccodyne/Garmin-G1000-Controller/README.md

 - Open the configuration for the modules in Mobflight.
 You will need to change the pin settings for each tactile button and the rotary eoncoders in accorance with the notes you have taken above.
 If one of the your ports is blocked in Mobiflight, just move it to another unused pin  to make it available.
 This may take couple of minutes until you have set everything, but is easy to do.

 ***
+### 💡 Control hints;

+- Push the joystick button to activate map panning
+- The faster you rotate the HDG and ALT knob, the higher the effect will be on the settings (ALT knob slow turn = 100 feet, ALT knob fast turn = 1,000 feet // faster turns on the HDG knob will cause higher changes).
+- Press the HDG knob button to align heading with actual heading of the plane
+- The FMS knob controls the LOWER FNS knob in the flight simulator.
+If you want to control the UPPER FMS knob, keep the RANGE knob button pressed and turn the FMS knob

+***
 ### 🛠 Assembly images

 - Rotary encoders: